AvaProtocol/EigenLayer-AVS/README.md

-# Oak Automation On Ethereum
+# OAK Automation On Ethereum

-Oak + EigenLayer
+OAK + EigenLayer

-# Oak AVS
+# OAK AVS

 Currently one have to compile the code directly.
 Using go 10.22